 5 Secondary Reasons

 Low estrogen levels are the main reason for fluid retention during menopause.
-Though there are other secondary factors as well that could trigger water retention if not managed well.
+However there are other secondary factors as well that could trigger water retention if not managed well.
 Let us discuss them in detail.

 - Increased Stress Levels